martenframework/marten/docs/docs/development/reference/settings.md

 Default: `[] of String`

 An array of paths to manifest JSON files to use to resolve assets URLs.
-Manifest files will be used to return the right fingerprinted asset path for a generic path, which can be usefull if your asset bundling strategy support this.
+Manifest files will be used to return the right fingerprinted asset path for a generic path, which can be useful if your asset bundling strategy support this.

 ### `root`

 Default: `"assets"`

 A string containing the absolute path where collected assets will be persisted (when running the `collectassets` command).
-By default assets will be persisted in a folder that is relative to the Marten project's directory.
+By default, assets will be persisted in a folder that is relative to the Marten project's directory.
 Obviously, this folder should be empty before running the `collectassets` command in order to not overwrite existing files: assets should be defined as part of your applications' `assets` folders instead.

 :::info
 This setting is only used if `assets.storage` is `nil`.